 Destination | Description |

 Lisse for Tulips | Day Trip Idea for March-May: Easier to rent a car (maybe on MyWheels) and drive there for the day (about a 30 minute drive from Amsterdam).
 There are fields to drive by.
 Keukenhof is a curated garden, where there are food stalls, playground, farm animals to look at, and a windmill for photos.
 There are also open fields that people park near and hop in for photos.
-Full guide on experiencing tulips in Lisse is coming soon! |
+Full guide on experiencing tulips in Lisse can be found here.
+It is a 43 minute drive from Amsterdam or 1 hour and 15 minutes on public transport. |

-Zaan Schans | Zaanse Schans is a neighborhood in the Dutch town of Zaandam, about a 25 minute drive from Amsterdam.
-It is full of historic windmills and distinctive green wooden houses. |
+Zaanse Schans is a neighborhood in the Dutch town of Zaandam, about a 25 minute drive from Amsterdam.
+It is full of historic windmills and distinctive green wooden houses.
+It is a 22 minute drive from Amsterdam or 47 minutes on public transport. | |

-Noordwijk Beach | This sandy beach is a 45 minute drive from Amsterdam!
-Our favorite spot to go to for food on the beach is the TULUM Beach Restaurant and enjoy pretty views. |
+This sandy beach is a 45 minute drive from Amsterdam!
+Our favorite spot to go to for food on the beach is the TULUM Beach Restaurant and enjoy pretty views.
+It is a 48 minute drive from Amsterdam or 1 hour 16 minutes on public transport. | |

 Things to do with kids:

-NEMO Science Museum | Interactive museum for kids; It is super fun but note that the weekends are usually quite busy!
-Try to book tickets for weekdays, if possible, to avoid less crowds and enhance the experience for the kids |
+Museum | Center | Interactive museum for kids; It is super fun but note that the weekends are usually quite busy!
+Try to book tickets for weekdays, if possible, to avoid less crowds and enhance the experience for the kids | |

-VondelPark Playground | Standard playground in a pretty park; next to a decent restaurant.
+Playground | VondelPark | Standard playground in a pretty park; next to a decent restaurant.
 There are numerous playgrounds scattered around the city.
-It is fun for the kids to even run around the different green areas by the water and water fountains. |
+It is fun for the kids to even run around the different green areas by the water and water fountains. | |

-De Pijp Petting Farm | Check website for ‘petting bunnies/guinea pigs’ hours |
+Petting Farm | De Pijp | Check website for ‘petting bunnies/guinea pigs’ hours | |

-Kid-Oh | Small indoor play area for kids while parents can sip coffee/chat |
+Play Place | De Pijp | Small indoor play area for kids while parents can sip coffee/chat near the Albert Cuyp Market; They also offer classes for little kids | |

-Goat Farm | Further out, but variety of animals and people can feed baby goats |
+Petting Farm | Amstelveen | Further out, but variety of animals and people can feed baby goats | |

 4. Where to eat in Amsterdam